obonaventure/cnp3/book/network/network.rst

    Count to infinity problem

-After having detected the failure, router `A` will send its distance vectors :
+After having detected the failure, router `A` sends its distance vectors :

  - :math:`[A=\infty,B=0,C=\infty,E=1]` to router `C`
  - :math:`[A=\infty,B=0,C=1,E=\infty]` to router `E`

 If unfortunately the distance vector sent to router `C` is lost due to a transmission error or because router `C` is overloaded, a new count to infinity problem can occur.
-If router `C` sends its distance vector :math:`[A=2,B=1,C=0,E=\infty]` to router `E`, this router will install a route of distance `3` to reach `A` via `C`.
-Router `E` will send its distance vectors :math:`[A=3,B=\infty,C=1,E=1]` to router `B` and :math:`[A=\infty,B=1,C=\infty,E=0]` to router `C`.
+If router `C` sends its distance vector :math:`[A=2,B=1,C=0,E=\infty]` to router `E`, this router installs a route of distance `3` to reach `A` via `C`.
+Router `E` sends its distance vectors :math:`[A=3,B=\infty,C=1,E=1]` to router `B` and :math:`[A=\infty,B=1,C=\infty,E=0]` to router `C`.
 This distance vector allows `B` to recover a route of distance `4` to reach `A`...

 .. index:: link-state routing

 Link state routing
 ------------------

 Link state routing is the second family of routing protocols.
-Link state routing is built on a different principle than distance vector routing.
-While distance vector routers use a distributed algorithm to compute directly their routing tables, link-state routers exchange messages to allow each router to learn the entire network topology.
+While distance vector routers use a distributed algorithm to compute their routing tables, link-state routers exchange messages to allow each router to learn the entire network topology.
 Based on this learned topology, each router is then able to compute its routing table by using a shortest path computation [Dijkstra1959]_.

-For link-state routing, a network is a `directed weighted graph`.
+For link-state routing, a network is modelled as a `directed weighted graph`.
 Each router is a node and the links between routers are the edges in the graph.
-A positive weight is associated to each directed edge and routers will use the shortest path  to reach each destination.
-In practice, the different types of weights can be associated to each directed edge :
+A positive weight is associated to each directed edge and routers use the shortest path  to reach each destination.
+In practice, different types of weights can be associated to each directed edge :

  - unit weight.
-If all links have a unit weight, shortest path routing will prefer the paths with the smallest number of intermediate routers.
+If all links have a unit weight, shortest path routing prefers the paths with the smallest number of intermediate routers.
  - weight proportionnal to the propagation delay on the link.
-If all links weights are configured this way, shortest path routing will use the paths with the smallest delay.
+If all links weights are configured this way, shortest path routing uses the paths with the smallest propagation delay.
- - weight=:math:`\frac{C}{bandwidth}` where `C` is a constant larger than the highest link bandwidth in the network.
-If all links weights are configured this way, shortest path routing will prefer higher bandwidth paths over lower bandwidth paths
+ - :math:`weight=\frac{C}{bandwidth}` where `C` is a constant larger than the highest link bandwidth in the network.
+If all link weights are configured this way, shortest path routing prefers higher bandwidth paths over lower bandwidth paths

 Other variants are possible.
 Some networks use optimisation algorithms to find the best set of weights to minimize congestion inside the network for a given traffic demand [FRT2002]_.
 Usually, the same weight is associated to the two directed edges that correspond to a physical link.

-However, in some cases, these weights can differ (e.g. because the uplink and downlink bandwidths of the link are different or because one direction is overloaded and fewer destinations should be reached over this directed link).
+However, in some cases, these weights can differ (e.g. because the uplink and downlink bandwidths are different or because one direction is overloaded and fewer destinations should be reached over this directed link).

 .. index:: Hello message

 When a link-state router boots, it first needs to discover to which routers it is directly connected.
 For this, each router sends every `N` seconds a HELLO message on all its interfaces.
 This message contains the router's address.
-As its neighbouring routers will also send HELLO messages, the router will automatically discover to which neighbours it is connected.
+Each router has a unique address.
+As its neighbouring routers also send HELLO messages, the router automatically discovers to which neighbours it is connected.
 These HELLO messages are only sent to the direct neighbour.
 A router never forwards the HELLO messages that they receive.
-The HELLO messages are also used to detect link and router failures.
-A link is considered to have failed if no HELLO message has been received from the neighboring router during a period of :math:`3 \times N` seconds.
+HELLO messages are also used to detect link and router failures.
+A link is considered to have failed if no HELLO message has been received from the neighboring router during a period of :math:`k \times N` seconds.

 .. figure:: fig/network-fig-041-c.png
    :align: center